semgrep/semgrep-docs/docs/deployment/managed-scanning.md

 1. Select the repositories you want to scan from the list.
 1. Click **Enable managed scanning**.

-- After enabling managed scanning, a full scan starts **immediately** on all the repositories you have added.
+- After enabling managed scanning, Semgrep performs a full scan in batches on all the repositories.
 - Once a repository has been added to Semgrep AppSec Platform, it becomes a **project**.
 A project in Semgrep AppSec Platform includes all the findings, history, and scan metadata of that repository.
 - Projects scanned through managed scanning are tagged with `autoscan`.